-Monitoring & AssessingA course emphasizing the quantitative measures used in vegetation analysis, root growth, and utilization.
+Monitoring and AssessingA course emphasizing the quantitative measures used in vegetation analysis, root growth, and utilization.
 Vegetation sampling theory and plot selection will be covered.
 Use of similarity index, health, and trend for grassland monitoring and assessment will be explained.
 Basic statistics and the microcomputer will be used to analyze biomass, basal cover, frequency, and density data.

-Grazing Ecology & ManagementThis course discusses the ecological principles of domesticated livestock grazing and their application to manage grazing lands.
+Grazing Ecology and ManagementThis course discusses the ecological principles of domesticated livestock grazing and their application to manage grazing lands.
 Theoretical and applied models of plant/animal interactions will be presented.
 Grazing systems and their management of ecosystem services will be presented as balance between production and conservation outcomes.

-Principles of Forage Quality & Evaluation for Grazing LivestockThe course provides an in depth study of the chemical characteristics of forage components and the interactions with ruminant physiology and digestion that influence forage feeding value and the laboratory procedures used to evaluate forages for grazing livestock.
+Principles of Forage Quality and Evaluation for Grazing LivestockThe course provides an in depth study of the chemical characteristics of forage components and the interactions with ruminant physiology and digestion that influence forage feeding value and the laboratory procedures used to evaluate forages for grazing livestock.
 Students should have knowledge of the basic principles of chemistry, ruminant nutrition, and plant physiology so that they can develop an understanding of the chemical characteristics of forages and how they affect the value of forages to grazing livestock.